status-im/nimbus-eth2/docs/the_nimbus_book/src/trusted-node-sync.md

 It is possible to get started more quickly by delaying the backfill of the block history using the `--backfill=false` parameter.
 In this case, the beacon node will first sync to the current head so that it can start performing its duties, then backfill the blocks from the network.

-While it's backfilling blocks from the network, the node will be violating the beacon chain protocol and may be disconnected or lose reputation with other nodes.
+> **Warning:** While backfilling blocks, your node will not be able to answer historical requests or sync requests.
+This might lead to you being de-scored, and eventually disconnected, by your peers.

 ### Modify sync point